arkadiko-dao/arkadiko/docs/grant.md

 - Security Audit
 - The reason US 13 (and 16 to an extent) is significantly higher than other ones is that it involves stacking (autonomously or through a pool) which requires testing Stacking, and it will likely be the last work on the MVP

 Once milestone 4 is reached, all of the risks (see section on Risks) should be derisked, where the blocking of Arkadiko dependencies on mainnet looks like a major item.
 The above timing is an estimate but should be on the conservative side, and thus doable.
+I'm open to feedback or a variation of above milestones if certain things could be delivered more efficiently or in a different manner.

 ## Team